-BOPs can be customized so that you can add or remove an endorsement, tailoring the policy to fit your business’ specific needs.
+BOPs can be customized to so that you can add or remove an endorsement, so that the policy fits your business’ specific needs.

-Following a BOP, general contractors should consider the following types of insurance which are designed for construction companies and may be required by the State of Florida:
+Together with a BOP, general contracts should consider the following types of insurance that are designed for construction companies and may be required by the State of Florida.

 Umbrella Policy – Sometimes, General Liability does not provide enough coverage.
 In the event of a large claim, an Umbrella policy can provide additional coverage for damages (if awarded) and costs of legal representation.

 Workers’ Compensation – For construction companies, the requirements are different because of the greater risk for injury.
-If you employ a single employee, you must have Workers’ Compensation insurance.
+If you employ a single employee, you must have Workers’ Comp insurance.
 This includes subcontractors.